pojntfx/networked-linux-memsync/docs/notes.md

   - Has been the reliable backbone of internet commmunication
   - Guaranteed delivery and maintained data order
   - Includes error checking, lost packet retransmission, and congestion control mechanisms
-  - Powers the majority of the web
+  - Powers the majority of the web[@postel1981tcp]
 - UDP
   - Connectionless
   - No reliability or ordered packet delivery guarantees
   - Faster than TCP due to less guarantees
-  - Suitable for applications that require speed over reliability (i.e. online gaming, video calls etc.)
+  - Suitable for applications that require speed over reliability (i.e. online gaming, video calls etc.)[@postel1980udp]
 - QUIC
   - Modern transport layer protocol developed by Google and standardized by the IETF in 2020
   - Intents to combine the best aspects of TCP and UDP
   - Provides reliability and ordered delivery guarantees
   - Reduces connection establishment times/initial latency by combining connection and security handshakes
-  - Avoids head-of-line blocking by allowing independent delivery of separate streams
+  - Avoids head-of-line blocking by allowing independent delivery of separate streams[@langley2017quic]

 ### Delta Synchronization